valeman/radiology-mcp-toolkit/README.md

 - Sample inference script for multilabel hemorrhage detection on head CT slices using MCP
 - Weights for state-of-the-art ICH detection YOLOv8 model (download [here](https://cq500-mcp.s3.amazonaws.com/yolo-v8-final-weights.pt))
 - Detailed descriptions of methods (via comments) for each major step of the MCP process
+    - At the top of each file, we highlight **Prerequisites** and **Return Values** to clarify what is needed before running the code in the file and what you will obtain from running it
 - Accompanying figures to demonstrate MCP and videos to further explain the implementation
 - Instructions for applying our MCP methodology to other use cases
 ## Usage
 1. Decide whether you are performing multilabel classification and localization (i.e. object detection) or another task.
 If the former is true, you should follow our instructions as closely as possible.
-If the latter is true, however, you will likely need to significantly modify our pipeline or develop your own, but the general process of calibration and Mondrian conformal prediction will still apply.
+If the latter is true, you will likely need to significantly modify our pipeline or develop your own, but the general process of calibration and Mondrian conformal prediction will remain the same.
 2. Before you begin training your model, designate a subset of your in-domain data as a held-out calibration dataset.
 If you have already trained your model, select small subset of your test dataset to serve as your calibration dataset.
+3. Train and validate (tune) your model until you have achieved satisfactory performance on the validation (tuning) dataset.
-3. Define a heuristic notion of uncertainty (calibration score) for your task.
+4. Define a heuristic notion of uncertainty (calibration score) for your task.
 If you are using a model from the YOLO family, this should be the ```conf``` value of your model's predictions.
-4. Follow the instructions in ```calibrate.py``` to obtain and format calibration scores for your calibration dataset.
+5. Follow the instructions in ```calibrate.py``` to obtain and format calibration scores for your calibration dataset.

 ## Citation
 If you find this work useful, please use the appropriate citation format by clicking "Cite this repository" in the About section.